Victor Chang

 Victor Peter Chang (born Chang Yam Him; 21 November 1936 – 4 July 1991) was a Chinese-born Australian cardiac surgeon and a pioneer of modern heart transplantation in Australia.

-His murder in 1991 stunned Australia and is considered one of the most notorious in the country's history.
-Chang was given a state funeral, and in 1999 he was voted Australian of the Century at the People's Choice Awards.

 After completing his medical studies at the University of Sydney and working in St Vincent's Hospital, he trained in the United Kingdom and the United States as a surgeon before returning to Australia.
 At St Vincent's Hospital, he helped establish the National Cardiac Transplant Unit, the country's leading centre for heart and lung transplants.
 Chang's team had a high success rate in performing heart transplants, and he pioneered the development of an artificial heart valve.
 In 1986, he was appointed a Companion of the Order of Australia for his "service to international relations between Australia and China and to medical science".

 In 1991, Chang was murdered by two young men in a failed extortion attempt.
+This event is considered one of the most notorious in the country's history.
+Chang was given a state funeral, and in 1999 he was voted Australian of the Century at the People's Choice Awards.

 His legacy includes setting up the Victor Chang Foundation.
 Additionally, after his death, the Victor Chang Cardiac Research Institute was created, and the Dr. Victor Chang Lowy Packer Building at St Vincent's Hospital was established.

 Early life and education

-Chang was born in 1936 in Shanghai to Australian-born Chinese-British parents.
-He grew up in Hong Kong, where he attended primary school in Kowloon Tong and spent two years in St. Paul's College.
+Chang was born in 1936 in Shanghai to Australian-born Chinese-British parents, Aubrey Chang and May Lee.
+In 1938, following the Japanese takeover of Shanghai during the Second Sino-Japanese War, the family moved to Hong Kong, where Chang's sister Frances was born.
+In 1940, the family relocated again due to the war, immigrating to Rangoon, Burma, where Chang's brother Anthony was born.
+Because of the bombing of Rangoon in World War II, Chang and his family fled back to China in 1941, spending several months in Yunnan before settling in Chongqing, where Chang attended preschool.
+Following the end of World War II, the Chang family returned to Hong Kong, where Chang attended primary school in Kowloon Tong and spent two years in St. Paul's College.
 On 7 April 1948, Chang's mother died from breast cancer at the age of 33, prompting him to consider a career in medicine at the age of 12.